swanh/OktaPSM/README.md

 # PowerShell
-This is a collection of PowerShell modules and scripts.
+A collection cmdlets related to Okta user and application management.

 ## Prerequisites